Jennifer Nordquist

 Jennifer "DJ" Nordquist is an American public policy expert was appointed Deputy Director-General of the World Trade Organization in October 2025.
-Previously, she served as the U.S. Executive Director of the World Bank, representing the U.S. as the largest shareholder at the International Bank for Reconstruction and Development (IBRD), International Development Association (IDA), International Finance Corporation (IFC), and Multilateral Investment Guarantee Agency (MIGA).
+Previously, she was the U.S. Executive Director of the World Bank, representing the U.S. as the largest shareholder at the International Bank for Reconstruction and Development (IBRD), International Development Association (IDA), International Finance Corporation (IFC), and Multilateral Investment Guarantee Agency (MIGA).

 At the Bank, she focused on the COVID-19 response, oversight, information and communication technology, energy, debt, human capital, and protection of women and girls.
 Prior to her role at the Bank, Nordquist was the Chief of Staff at the Council of Economic Advisers at the White House.